- やさしい日本語

 Participant feedback (from the survey)

-• This was very helpful as we will be welcoming technical intern trainees from Myanmar next year.
+- It was very helpful because I will be Technical Intern Training from Myanmar next year.

-• I wanted to hear some specific examples of Myanmar people being accepted as specified skilled workers.
+- I wanted to hear specific examples of Myanmar acceptance of Specified Skilled Worker.

 And so on.